 The best way to avoid both passing off and trade mark problems is to do some research on the name you want to use.
 A couple of hours spent checking the local phone book or doing some internet searches can save you a lot of trouble down the line.
 Alternatively you can pay someone to do a professional trade mark search for you.

-Online Sole Trader Business Registration
+Free Sole Trader Business Registration